 Requirements for Admission

 Admission requires a bachelors degree in computer science or computer engineering or approval by CISE department.
-The program is open to current UF graduate students and non-degree-seeking students.
+The program is open to current UF graduate students.

 In the certificate application process, the Office of Admissions must complete the following review before your application is referred to your department: